alexle/alexle.github.com/posts/2013-in-review.markdown

 ###Crossfit And Exercise###

 As I've gotten older, I've found it more and more difficult to maintain muscle mass.
 Cranking out curls and bench presses weren't cutting it anymore, unless I wanted to spend 5 days a week in the gym.
 No thanks.
-Last year, a friend suggested some basic CrossFit exercises to try and I've been hooked ever since.
+Last year, a friend suggested some basic [CrossFit exercises][8] to try and I've been hooked ever since.

 Just for the record, I don't consider myself a "CrossFitter".
 Nor do I "CrossFit".
 I'm just a newbie who's incorporated CrossFit's theme of functional, varied, high-intensity movements into my own workouts.

 In other words, I superset almost every lift.
-And every couple of months I try a new CrossFit exercise.
+And every couple of months I try a new CrossFit movement.
 First was burpees.
 Then Wall-Balls.
 Then Thrusters.
 This year, I worked on Deadlifts and Kipping Pull-Ups.
 My most proud achievement, however, is completing my goal of **10 consecutive Muscle-Ups**.

 <a href="/static/crossfit-games-2012-muscle-up.jpg"><img src="/static/crossfit-games-2012-muscle-up.jpg" alt="alex le 2013 running records" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>